enfyra/sdk-next/README.md

 - `app/enfyra/api/logout/route.ts`
 - `proxy.ts` (replaces the legacy `middleware.ts`)

+Each of these files simply re-export the SDK’s built-in handlers, so your app stays clean while still allowing overrides when needed.

 If you need to override (for example, customize the login route), just edit the generated files directly.
 If you delete them by mistake, reinstalling the SDK or running dev/build will re-copy everything.
 For Next.js ≥16, use `proxy.ts` instead of `middleware.ts` to avoid the deprecated file warning.[^next-proxy]

 ## Setup